ArchivesPortalEuropeFoundation/EAG2012/.github/ISSUE_TEMPLATE/change-request.md

 Attribute:

 ## Name(s) of (all) parent elements where a new element should be added to the schema or conversion
-_List all parent elements to which a new element should be added in the schema or conversion.
-Add more lines for "Parent element(s)", if needed._
+_List all parent elements to which a new element should be added in the schema or conversion._
-Parent element 1:
-Parent element 2:
-Parent element 3:
-Parent element 4:
-Parent element 5:
+Parent element(s):

 ## Name(s) of (all) sub-elements the new / changed element should have
-_List all sub-elements that should be allowed within the new element in the schema or conversion.
-Add more lines for "Sub-element(s)", if needed._
+_List all sub-elements that should be allowed within the new element in the schema or conversion._
-Sub-element 1:
-Sub-element 2:
-Sub-element 3:
-Sub-element 4:
-Sub-element 5:
+Sub-element(s):

 ## Attributes that should be used with the new / changed element
 _List all attributes that should be available with the new element.
 Provide suggestions for specific default values (if applicable)._
-Attribute 1 (with default values):
-Attribute 2 (with default values):
-Attribute 3 (with default values):
-Attribute 4 (with default values):
-Attribute 5 (with default values):
+Attribute(s) (with default values):

 ## Example for usage of the new / changed element (including potential attributes) in the portal (use case)
 _Describe how the new / changed element should be used in the Archives Portal Europe, e.g. in terms of display._